TempleEight/temple-docs/TempleEight/docs/arch/system.md

 ### Auth

-As per the [Authentication](../guide/authentication) guide, authentication can be added to your system by augmenting your Templefile to include `#auth` metadata on services, and a `#authMethod` annotation on the project block.
+As per the [Authentication](../guide/authentication) guide, authentication can be added to your system by augmenting your Templefile to include `#auth` metadata on services, and a `#authMethod` tag on the project block.
 For example:

 ```templefile {5,10}